-Conflict of opinion as to classification may be referred to an Examiner of Classification for decision.

-If the Primary Examiner in the group having jurisdiction of the case agrees with the Patentability Report, he should incorporate the substance thereof in his action, which action will be complete as to all claims.
+Conflict of opinion as to classification may be referred to a Patent Classifier for decision.
+If the Primary Examiner in the Group having jurisdiction of the case agrees with the Patentability Report, he should incorporate the substance thereof in his action, which action will be complete as to all claims.
+The Patwill be complete as to all claims.
 The Patentability Report in such a case will not be given a paper number but will be allowed to remain in the file until the case is finally disposed of by allowance or abandonment, at which time it should be removed.